Still On The RoaD

 BobTalk

 Thank you.
 Kind of got lost coming up here tonight.
 Took a subway.
 Got off somewhere on 156th Street started walking back.
 I got hung up in a Cadillac store an …, So I'm not here on time.
 Almost run over by a bus, so I took another subway.
 On to 34th street an I walked up here.
 Come pretty prepared tonight I got a list on my guitar.
 This is a new list.
 I used to have one on my guitar about a month ago, that was no good.
 Figured I'd get a good list.
 So I went around an put the list on first.
 Then I went around to other guitar players an I sort of looked at their list, copied down songs on mine.
 Some of these I don't know so good.
 Well.
 Let's see here.
 Here's a (need to leave the stage (off mike)) that's fine.
 Here I go.
 This is story about a little girl running all over, finding out about life.
 She's going out at night coming home keeping late hours.
-Finding out just what makes up life, 11 years old. (before Pretty Peggy-O)
+Finding out just what makes up life, 11 years old. (after Pretty Peggy-O)

 First came here.
 I used to spend a lot of time with Woody Guthrie.
 February last February.
 This is one of Woodys songs.
 I'll sing a couple more.
 This is one, one of a group of two. (before 1913 Massacre).